-This course focuses on our cultural heritage with an emphasis on the impact of the Judeo-Christian tradition as it relates to all knowledge.
-The course balances the instructor's selected academic theme with
+This course focuses on our cultural heritage with an emphasis on the impact of the Judeo-Christian

 CORE 2002 Humanities II: Renaissance to Present.
 (3)

 This course focuses on our cultural heritage with an emphasis on the impact of the Judeo-Christian tradition as it relates to all knowledge.
 The course balances the instructor's selected academic theme with a common set of assignments and academic skill sets.
 The period from 1660 to the present is covered in this course.
 Students confront primary and secondary source materials in order to gain a historical consciousness.
 Pre-requisite is ENG 102.